Garo: Makai no Hana

 Garo: Makai no Hana (牙狼〈GARO〉－魔戒ノ花－) is a 2014 Japanese tokusatsu television drama.
-It is the fourth television series in the Garo metaseries, this time focusing on the character of Raiga Saezima, the son of the original protagonist Kouga, who takes on the mantle of the Golden Knight Garo.
+It is the fourth television series in the Garo metaseries, this time focusing on the character of Raiga Saejima, the son of the original protagonist Kouga, who takes on the mantle of the Golden Knight Garo.
 The series began broadcast on April 4, 2014, on TV Tokyo and its sister stations in the TX Network.